JordanMarr/ReactiveElmish.Avalonia/README.md

 2) Install the Elmish.Avalonia package from NuGet.
 3) Remove the `Avalonia.ReactiveUI` package.
 4) In `Program.fs`, replace `.UseReactiveUI()` with `.UseElmishBindings()`.
-5) You man optionally replace the [`ViewLocator.fs`](https://github.com/JordanMarr/Elmish.Avalonia/blob/main/src/Samples/AvaloniaExample/ViewLocator.fs) with the one from from the [AvaloniaExample project](https://github.com/JordanMarr/Elmish.Avalonia/tree/main/src/Samples/AvaloniaExample).
+5) Replace the [`ViewLocator.fs`](https://github.com/JordanMarr/Elmish.Avalonia/blob/main/src/Samples/AvaloniaExample/ViewLocator.fs) with the one from from the [AvaloniaExample project](https://github.com/JordanMarr/Elmish.Avalonia/tree/main/src/Samples/AvaloniaExample).
 This makes it easier to bind the view/viewmodel and start the Elmish loop using convention.
    Looking at the [AvaloniaExample project](https://github.com/JordanMarr/Elmish.Avalonia/tree/main/src/Samples/AvaloniaExample), this allows us to bind the `MainView.axaml` `Content` via the `ViewLocator` to locate the appropriate view and start the Elmish loop.